ccdc-opensource/on-site-webcsd/README.md

 sudo chown -R ccdc:ccdc userdata/

 # Use one of the following commands
-# If you are not connecting via SSL you can leave out "-f docker-compose.ssl.yml"

 #Use this command if you have no in-house databases and don't want to use macromolecule hub
 docker compose -f docker-compose.yml -f docker-compose.ssl.yml up -d